CCTC-team/CCTC_REDCap_Docker/README.md

 5. Open up the browser and type the following `http://localhost:8080`
 6. Following the instruction for installing REDCap.
+7. In Control Center -> File Upload Settings, set LOCAL FILE STORAGE LOCATION as follows:
+    `/var/www/html/redcap_file_repository/`
-7. To bring down the docker instance, use the command:
+8. To bring down the docker instance, use the command:
     (to keep volumes): `$ docker-compose down`
     (to delete volumes): `$ docker-compose down -v`